ClaudiuMihaila/python_profiling/README.md

 Profilers
 =========

+* <H2><a href="https://docs.python.org/3/library/profile.html" target="_blank">cProfile</a></H2>
-* <a href="https://docs.python.org/3/library/profile.html" target="_blank"><H2>cProfile</H2></a>Python standard library provided profiler, recommended for most users.
+Python standard library provided profiler, recommended for most users.
 It is a C extension with reasonable overhead that makes it suitable for profiling long-running programs.

 These statistics can be formatted into reports via the pstats module.
 ```
 python -m cProfile -s cumtime target.py